percona/everest-operator/docs/proposals/001-DatabaseCluster-Templates/proposal.md

 ![Template Layers](./tpl_layers.png)

-The proposal at the current stage is to use a full CR template (DatabaseCluster Template) defined by SRE/DBA in a cluster/namespace that `database-operator` merges with values provided in DatabaseCluster CR in priority:
+The proposal at the current stage is to use a full CR template (DatabaseCluster Template) defined by SRE/DBA in a namespace that `database-operator` merges with values provided in DatabaseCluster CR in priority:

 1. DatabaseCluster CR
 2. DatabaseCluster Template